ahandsel/kintone-for-hackathon/README.md

 * [Where Can I Get Help?](#where-can-i-get-help)
 * [What can I build with Kintone?](#what-can-i-build-with-kintone)
 * [More Resources](#more-resources)

+## 3 Reasons to Use Kintone for your hack!
+1. No servers are needed! - Ridiculously fast to build databases!
+1. Effortlessly manage database data and schema with GUI!
+1. Super simple to build JS customizations!

 ## 🚀 Getting your FREE Kintone Database